cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 }
 ```

+As will be discussed below, in order to include as much of the `Tx` as possible
+in the `SignDoc`, `SignerInfo` is separated from signatures so that only the
+raw signatures themselves live outside of `TxBody`.

 Because we are aiming for be a flexible, extensible cross-chain transaction
-format, new transaction processing options should be added to `TxBody` as those
+format, new transaction processing options should be added to `TxBody` as soon
+those as use cases are discovered, even if they can't be implemented yet.

-use cases are discovered.
-Because there is coordination overhead in this,
+Because there is coordination overhead in this, `TxBody` includes an
-however, `TxBody` includes an `extension_options` field which can be used by apps to
+`extension_options` field which can be used for any transaction processing
-add custom transaction processing options that have not yet been upstreamed
-into the canonical `TxBody` as fields.
-Apps may use this field as necessary
+options that are not already covered.
+App developers should, nevertheless,
-using their own processing middleware, but _should_ attempt to upstream useful
+attempt to upstream important additions to `Tx`.
-features to core SDK .proto files even if the SDK does not yet support these
-options.

 ### Signing

+Signatures are made using the `SignDoc` below which reuses `TxBody` and only
+adds the fields which are needed for signatures but not present on `TxBody`:

 ```proto
 // types/types.proto